Brandon Tartikoff

-Brandon Tartikoff (January 13, 1949 – August 27, 1997) was an American television executive who was the president of NBC from 1981 to 1991.
-He was credited with turning around NBC's low prime time reputation with such hit series as Hill Street Blues, L.A.
+Brandon Tartikoff (January 13, 1949 – August 27, 1997) was an American television executive who was head of the entertainment division of NBC from 1981 to 1991.
+He was credited with turning around NBC's low prime time reputation with several hit series: Hill Street Blues, L.A.
 Law, Law & Order, ALF, Family Ties, The Cosby Show, Cheers, Seinfeld, The Golden Girls, Wings, Miami Vice, Knight Rider, The A-Team, Saved by the Bell, The Fresh Prince of Bel-Air, St. Elsewhere, and Night Court.

 Tartikoff also helped develop the 1984 sitcom Punky Brewster; he named the title character after a girl he had a crush on in school.
 He was also involved in the creation of Star Trek: Deep Space Nine and Beggars and Choosers.